|

 What they had not really counted on was the social impact the Expedition would have...

-David and Ly had been told of a potentially active nest (mother Harpy Eagle with a chick) located within a half-hour's hike of the Embera village of Llano Bonito (meaning beautiful plain) in Panama's Darien jungle, and ended up having the privilege of being the first ever "outsiders" to stay at that village.
+David had been told of a potentially active nest (mother Harpy Eagle with a chick) located within a half-hour's hike of the Embera village of Llano Bonito (meaning beautiful plain) in Panama's Darien jungle, and ended up having the privilege of being the first ever "outsiders" to stay at that village.
 The Embera are one of seven native tribes that still inhabit Panama, and in a way are the "guardians" of the rainforest.
 They live in the same manner as their ancestors did for hundreds of years - in thatched-roof open-sided huts, making a living from subsistence farming (plantains, corn, rice, etc.), as well as hunting and fishing - and receive no government assistance.
 When asked about their needs, the only concern brought up related to their children, who they speak of as "their future."
-The Kitlers promised they would try to help.
+David promised he would try to help.

 For more information on this on-going project, check out the AFC Flag Expedition update page.
 To read more about David's Expedition, or to view his field journal and photos, visit the AFC Flag Expedition site (www.artistsforconservation.org/programs/flag-expeditions) and follow the links.